Radiologic Sciences Main Menu

 The profession requires significant physical activity, mobility, and vision.
 For complete information, see the Essential Functions, pdf 98KB

-In addition to the immunizations required for admissions to Armstrong Atlantic State University students will be required to satisfy the immunization requirements of clinical education sites in order to participate in clinical education courses.
+In addition to the immunizations required for admissions to Armstrong State University students will be required to satisfy the immunization requirements of clinical education sites in order to participate in clinical education courses.
 These requirements include the following:

 - Hepatitis B: All students must complete the 3-part Hepatitis B Vaccine Series and/or provide proof of immunity to Hepatitis B in the form of a titer.

 - Varicella (chicken pox): All students must provide proof of immunity to chicken pox either in the form of a titer or in the form of vaccination records.

 - Tuberculosis: a 2-step PPD within a specified time period preceding the clinical rotation.
 Do NOT get this until you are admitted into the program and are instructed to do so.